jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Operators, literals *is* a special text code issue.
 It can be parallelized with language integration, actually.
 And if it can’t be put in one concept as it is now, then I might need to make a single concept that covers language integration altogether.
 There are two ways to express parameters in text code: as a definition or as a command call.
 The declaration of a command can be expressed as freely as an operator or literal notation.
 The general form of a textual command call notation is nothing more than a standard operator notation for a command.

 - Mention that access operators are operator notations of the system commands.
-- Explain what execution control text notation is (is it an operator notation?)
+- Explain what execution flow text notation is (is it an operator notation?)

 Perhaps the standard command call notation, standard literal notation and standard command declaration can be put in the other sections, to be able to use them well explained.